MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 What should I highlight in the leadership and other involvement section?

-• Detail any leadership roles, volunteer experiences, and personal accomplishments that set you apart from other candidates.
+• Detail any leadership roles, volunteer experiences, and personal accomplishments that set you apart from other candidates to focus on your competitive advantage.
 Focus on the greatest impact you had and include unique experiences or certifications that showcase your leadership potential and collaborative skills.

 Can I use my current job application resume for my MBA application?